-ADHD and Attention Deficit Disorder (ADD) refer to a range of behaviours linked with poor attention span.
+ADHD and Attention Deficit Disorder (ADD) refer to a range of behaviours linked with a poor attention span.
 ADHD is thought to be caused by a chemical imbalance in the brain that affects the parts controlling attention, concentration and impulsivity.
-A person with ADHD has difficulty filtering out all the information coming into their brain.
+ADHD makes it difficult filtering out all the information coming into their brain.
 You may be easily distracted, tend to respond before having thought things through properly and not knowing when to stop.
 Attention Deficit Disorder (ADD) is the same condition without hyperactivity.

 Other ADHD videos:

 - You may have severe difficulty when trying to focus and maintain attention.

 - Sometimes you will be able to sit still, but not focused.